 Facing Ongoing and New Challenges

 Like many companies, Marsden targeted early 2021 to return to the office and establish the “new normal” in a post-pandemic world.
-But as the COVID-19 situation continued to evolve, we had to continually consider what was safest for our employees and adapt to the new developments.
-Marsden’s COVID-19 Task Force continued to meet through 2021 to help steer the company through ongoing pandemic events, such as the widespread availability of vaccinations, the emergence of new variants, and changes in state and federal mandates.
+But as the infectious disease situation continued to evolve, we had to continually consider what was safest for our employees and adapt to the new developments.
+Marsden’s Disinfection Task Force continued to meet through 2021 to help steer the company through ongoing pandemic events, such as the widespread availability of vaccinations, the emergence of new variants, and changes in state and federal mandates.

 In February, Winter Storm Uri added to the challenge, impacting more than 170 million Americans.
 The extreme weather conditions led to major electricity generation failures across Texas, which resulted in food, water, and heat shortages.
 The conditions also led to unprecedented building damages, both for residential and commercial properties.
 Marsden’s agility and responsiveness became critical.
 The team with Marsden Restoration immediately went to Texas to support the overwhelming need for restoration services.
 Marsden also provided over half a million dollars in employee disaster relief to support employees who had been impacted by the storm.

 New Strategies, Growth and Expansion